-For extra benefit, you can mix the boric acid into sugar masked baking soda mix.
+For extra benefit, you can mix the boric acid into a sugar masked baking soda mix.

 Baking Soda and Diatomaceous Earth

-Diatomaceous Earth is a natural compound made from marine animal, shells of diatoms.
+Diatomaceous Earth is a natural compound made from marine animals, shells of diatoms.

-Add some powdered diatomaceous earth with baking soda alone or mixture of sugar and baking soda for more potent mix.
+Add some powdered diatomaceous earth with baking soda alone or a mixture of sugar and baking soda for a more potent mix.

 You might be thinking what diatomaceous is going to do with ants?

 So, here comes the puzzle solved, Diatomaceous powder is quite abrasive in nature.
-When an ant comes in contact with it, its protective outer covering, cuticle, got damage.
+When an ant comes in contact with it, its protective outer covering, cuticle, damages.

-Caution: In order to get rid of ants in the garden, use food grade diatomaceous earth as it is safe and non toxic for pets and humans both.
+Caution: In order to get rid of ants in the garden, use food-grade diatomaceous earth as it is safe and non-toxic for both pets and humans.

-Some varieties other than food grade may have somewhat pesticide activity and not safe to use in pets and kids’ accessible area.
+Some varieties other than food grade may have somewhat pesticide activity and are not safe to use in pets and kids’ accessible areas.

 Baking Soda and Cooking Oil to Kill Ants

-Make a spray of this mixture by mixing it in the warm water.
-One cup of warm water is sufficient for this much mixture.
+Make a spray of this mixture by mixing it in warm water.
+One cup of warm water is sufficient for this mixture.